awsdocs/amazon-comprehend-developer-guide/doc_source/API_DetectSyntax.md

 Required: Yes

  ** [Text](#API_DetectSyntax_RequestSyntax) **   <a name="comprehend-DetectSyntax-request-Text"></a>
 A UTF\-8 string\.
-Each string must contain fewer that 5,000 bytes of UTF encoded characters\.
+The maximum string size is 5 KB\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Required: Yes